BubbleBirb/cybirbs/README.md

 ## Sheet Anatomy

+This is a basic run down of the sheet and it's parts.
+You can skip a majority of it and come back later when you have everything set up and ready to go.

 ### Options

 This lets you change a few things, such as the filler MYO image and the ID prefix, to better fit your species and taste.